BrianInGermany/americansingermany/README.md

 **Community Rules:**
 1. Use your common sense.
-2. No conspiracy theories (see rule number 1).
-3. Check out #rules channel for any questions
+2. Check out #rules channel for any questions

 **See you in Slack!**